What Is Strategic Meetings Management: a Comprehensive Guide

 When organizations take these steps, participants notice that being able to say you're environmentally responsible has cachet—it makes your brand look good.

-Hybrid And Virtual Meetings
+Hybrid and Virtual Meetings

 Hybrid and virtual meetings will change how SMM works in the future.
 The COVID-19 pandemic has made these formats more common—and for good reason.
 They give people lots of options and make it easier to include them.